Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 If you own an asset which will be subject to capital gains tax on disposal, you will need to keep records covering the entire period of ownership until 5 years after lodgment of the tax return recording the disposal of the asset.

-The Medicare levy surcharge is payable where your income is over a threshold amount and you do not have adequate private hospital insurance.
-The threshold amount for a single taxpayer is currently $90,000 and for families with up to one dependent child it is $180,000.
-If your income for surcharge purposes exceeds the relevant amount and you do not have private hospital cover, you will pay the surcharge.
+The Medicare levy surcharge is payable where your income (or your family income if you have a partner) is over a threshold amount and you and all of your dependents do not have adequate private hospital insurance.
+The threshold amount for a single taxpayer is currently $93,000 and for a sole parent, a couple or a family with one dependent child it is $186,000 for the 2024 year.
+These thresholds will increase to $97,000 and $194,000 for the 2024-25 tax year.
+If your income for surcharge purposes exceeds the relevant amount and you and all your dependents do not have private hospital cover, you will pay the surcharge.
+If you take out private hospital cover part way through the year, you will be liable for the surcharge for the number of days during the year that you and all of your dependents did not have private hospital cover, so it is worth checking if you will be over the threshold as soon as possible.

 Income for surcharge purposes includes your taxable income, exempt foreign employment income, investment losses as well as reportable fringe benefits and reportable superannuation contributions.
 The private health insurance rebate and the Medicare levy surcharge are income tested against three income tier thresholds.
 Higher income earners will receive less private health insurance rebate or, if they do not have the appropriate level of private patient hospital cover, the Medicare levy surcharge may increase.